Cost of LivingUpdated May 2026

 Bethlehem, PA is smaller city where a college-town economy where university spending fuels a youthful, if seasonal, marketplace.
-That economic DNA directly affects what you'll pay for rent prices, which comes at a significant discount compared to national averages, running 16% cheaper.
+That economic DNA directly affects what you'll pay for rent prices, which is priced about where you'd expect for a mid-range American market.
 With a median household income of $50K and a local market shaped by a workforce that's neither flooded nor starved — expect prices in the normal range with room to negotiate, the pricing picture here is more nuanced than a single number suggests.

 In a city powered by a college-town economy where university spending fuels a youthful, if seasonal, marketplace, the cost landscape for rent prices is shaped by forces you won't find in national averages.
 Brutal nor'easters and humid summers create a punishing cycle for home maintenance — roofs, HVAC, and plumbing take a beating year-round.
 Local lifestyle patterns matter too: a subway-and-sidewalk culture where owning a car is optional but dining out is practically mandatory.
 All of this feeds into the pricing you see below.